 I hope these lines have added some clarity around when it’s best to use Uber or rent a car.
 As I said at the beginning, both are complementary and should form part of the ‘transport suite’ of any smart traveller in London.

-Cover image by David Holt on Flickr.
+Cover image by David Holt.